Top Skills and Attributes Employers Look For

 To be sure you are showing your top skills during your job search, make a list of the skills and qualities that best reflect your background.
 Incorporate them into your resume and cover letters.

-Also think of examples of how you have applied these skills to achieve success on the job, in the classroom or in volunteer work.
-Share these examples with your interviewers so they know exactly how much of an asset you will be when you're hired.
+Also think of real-life examples where you applied these skills to achieve success on the job, in the classroom, or in volunteer work.
+Share these examples with your interviewer so they know exactly how much of an asset you will be when you're hired.

-If you’re switching jobs or industries, you’ll need to focus on the skills that are transferable from your old position to the new.
+If you’re switching jobs or industries, you’ll need to focus on the skills that are transferable from your old position to the new one.